 |Wayne Community College District||Public, 2-year||On-campus, online||Certificates and 2-year degrees|

 Detroit Public School District Adult Education Programs

 The Detroit Public School District offers extensive adult education services and programs.
-Stressing lifelong learning, workforce readiness and literacy, the learner-centered adult education courses help adults function better in their communities.
-Adult education courses are offered at ten Detroit sites, including Detroit Public School District high schools, community centers and a rescue center for the homeless.
+Emphasizing lifelong learning, workforce readiness and literacy, the learner-centered adult education courses help adults function better in their communities.
+Adult education courses are offered at several Detroit sites, which include elementary, middle and high schools.

 High School Completion Programs